hasura/gatsby-gitbook-starter/README.md

     - `forcedNavOrder` for left sidebar navigation order.
 It should be in the format "/<filename>"
     - `frontLine` - whether to show a front line at the beginning of a nested menu.(Collapsing capability would be turned of if this option is set to true)
     - `links` - Links on the bottom left of the sidebar
-    - `links` - Links on the bottom left of the sidebar
+    - `ignoreIndex` - Set this to true if the index.md file shouldn't appear on the left sidebar navigation.
+Typically this can be used for landing pages.

 - `siteMetadata` config for website related configuration
     - `title` - Title of the website